cprademacher/README-Generator/Develop/README.md

   ## Description

-  Allow users to easily create a professional README file
+  This is an app that allows users to quickly and easily generate readme files

   ## Installation

-  Write code and push to github
+  Write the code and push it to GitHub

   ## How to Use

-  Start the app with 'node index.js' and then answer the prompted questions
+  Start the app by entering 'node index.js' into the terminal while in my directory

   ## Collaborators